aquametaverse/ACQUA-node/README.md

 Notes:
 Log AI decisions and surface them in the UI (“Moved $500 from Vault A to B because APY increased and risk remained acceptable”).

+# ACQUA Flow dapp and protocol main feature of hackathon from a defi perspective

 # ACQUA Wallet Design Portfolio & Feature Breakdown